Intellectual reformers have been much maligned in American history because of their solitude.

 EPIC's ideals were spread by word of mouth and literature and Sinclair became a viable candidate over the span of a few months.

+Sinclair could hardly have imagined a better scenario for the success of a reform movement.
 In the primary, Sinclair faced a long list of Democratic hopefuls who had much longer tenures of service to the party.

 George Creel, head of the NRA in California and a Roosevelt loyalist, was Sinclair's greatest rival throughout the election process.